DPlabst/NN-MI/README.md

     python exN_nnmi.py -m 4-ASK -S 4

 where one must replace `N` by `[1a,1b,2a,3a,3b]` to choose the example of interest.
-The prompt example computes achievable information rates for $S=4$ SIC stages and 4-ASK modulation, and saves the result as a CSV file.
+The prompt example computes achievable information rates for 4-ASK modulation and $S=4$ SIC stages, and saves the result as a CSV file.
 The CSV file lists the rates pre stage and the average rate under SIC.

 Further options can be found by executing: